 The approximate expenditure for the home stay was Rs.1000 per head per day including breakfast, lunch and dinner.
 The expenditure for Innova vehicle was Rs.
 4000 per day.
 Sachitra advised us to carry sufficient stock of tea and coffee sachet, snacks, biscuits, drinking water bottles and beverages.
-There is virtually no market in most of these villages as such there is no possibility of getting any item of our choice.
+There is virtually no market in most of these villages, as such there is no possibility of getting any item of our choice.
 One must also carry umbrella, torch, candles and hot water bottle and electric kettle.

 Day 2: Gangtok to Nathang

 We reached Gangtok in the afternoon of 30th March.
-We started early for Tsomgo next day.
+We started early in the day for Tsomgo next day.
 Unfortunately we couldn't obtain the permit for Nathu La pass due to the inclement weather.
 Before we reached Tsomgo our mobile connections went off.
 It was a lovely feeling to be out of the civilized world for a couple of days.
 We felt that Tsomgo was overcrowded with cluster of shops selling souvenirs and eatables.
 Since it is a major tourist attraction, it is necessary to organise the shops and eateries in the form of an arcade.
 Part of the lake was snow covered even in the month of April.
 We proceeded further towards Nathu La.
 The number of vehicles were few and far between.
 From Sherathang we had to take right turn for going towards Kupup.
 Nathu La pass was 4 km upward journey from Sherathang.
 Old Baba Mandir is hardly 5 km from here.
 We offered two bottles of water and a bottle of coke at Baba's place.
-Major Harbhajan Singh who died of accident is revered as the hero of Nathu La by the contingent of Indian Army and they built a shrine in his honour.
+Major Harbhajan Singh who died of accident is revered as the hero of Nathu La by the contingent of Indian Army who built a shrine in his honour.

 We reached Kupup, an important place on the old silk route.
 Kupup boasts of an ice hockey field and a yak golf course at an altitude of 13000 ft.
 Lhasa is only 525 km from Kupup.
-One army man patrolling informed us that in normal weather condition, the Jelep La pass and Chinese border can be seen from here.
+One army man patrolling informed us that in normal weather condition, the Jelep La pass and Chinese border could be seen from here.
 It is here where you can find traces of British colonel Younghusband's track leading his way to the historical mission to Tibet in 1904.
 In a fierce battle with the British 200 Tibetans laid their life.
-History apart the scenic beauty of this place enthralls you.
+History apart, the scenic beauty of this place will enthrall you.
 Kupup lake resembles an elephant, that's why local people call it an elephant lake.
 The elephant has also the company of a baby elephant.
 The smaller lake is just adjacent to the bigger one.
 They are clearly identifiable as separate lakes.
 The scintillating beauty of Kupup lake amidst the peerless expanse of nature freshens your body and mind after an arduous and rugged journey.
-Our driver Kul Bahadur was getting a bit restless as the security booth at Kupup cautioned him about further deterioration of weather in the night.
+Our driver Kul Bahadur was getting a bit restless and nervous as the security booth at Kupup cautioned him about further deterioration of weather in the night.
 It was advisable to reach Nathang as early as possible.

 We covered the distance of 5 km from Kupup to Nathang in about 25 minutes.
 Kul bahadur had to drive very cautiously due to the poor visibility.
 Lakpa Sherpa greeted us at her Sonam home stay with lot of warmth.
 We had a very sumptuous lunch with rice, dal, mixed vegetables, fried papad and egg curry.
 Nathang, a quaint little hamlet with a population of about 400, opens up in front of your eyes with a vast canvas of valley and mountain range with dense forest imprinted on it.
 At 135oo ft altitude Nathang reminded me of Ladakh.
 The rarity of oxygen in the air created a bit of inconvenience for all of us.
 But then Lakpa advised us to apply mashed garlic on our forehead and inhale the vapour of hot garlic water which worked wonders for us.